PawelWozniak1/CS50_Portfolio_Manager/README.md

 This project is a web application designed to manage stock portfolios, allowing users to register, login, and track their stock investments.
 Built as part of the **CS50's Introduction to Computer Science** course, the application implements key functionalities for managing a portfolio, such as adding stocks, checking stock prices, and viewing portfolio value.

+## Accessing the Live Application

+The application is hosted on Render.
+You can access it [here](cs50-portfolio-manager.onrender.com).

+**Note:** If the server has not been running for a few hours, it may take up to 2 minutes to start.
+Render servers are set to pause after inactivity, which can slightly delay initial loading times.

 ## Features

 - **User Registration and Authentication:** Users can create an account, securely log in, and log out.
 Passwords are hashed for security.